kartik2309/Malicious_pdf_detection/README.md

 * `classifier.py` implements the Random Forest Classifier and trains it with the data `pdfdataset_n.csv`.
 We also split the data into 30% for testing purpose.
 Accuracy is observed to be around 99%.

 We have already extracted the necessary features from these files and formed a dataset as `pdfdataset.csv` and `pdfdataset_n.csv` is min-max normalized version of it.

+Please raise a PR if you have improvements for the project.